monsuroarhe/eliteOarhe/README.md

 // a comment
     </script>
  <h1>Counter App</h1>
-<p style="color:white;">hey.. this is my counter web application with html, css and js.
+<p style="color:black">hey.. this is my counter web application with html, css and js.
 Now off you go</p>
 </body>
 </html>